MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 To use these commands, replace everything within the quotes, including the < and > characters, with the correct names.

-For example, this set of commands adds Opal Castillo (user name opalc) the list of Site Collection Administrators on the ContosoTest site collection in the contoso tenancy:
+For example, this set of commands adds Opal Castillo (user name opalc) to the list of Site Collection Administrators on the ContosoTest site collection in the Contoso tenancy:

 ```powershell
 $tenant = "contoso"